vittoriofortino84/EDTOX/README.md

 - Selection of most informative networks based on the results of ROC curve analysis.

 ## 6_3_Developing_Harmonic_and_average_EDC_scores.R
-- Average EDC score is defined as the average of class probabilty across selected networks for each compound.
+- Average EDC score is defined as the average of class probabilties across selected networks for each compound.
-- Harmonic EDC score is Defining defined as the harmonic sum class probabilty across selected networks for each compound.
+- Harmonic EDC score is Defining defined as the harmonic sum class probabilties across selected networks for each compound.

 ## 6_4_ROC_analysis_EDC_scores_vs_TOXCAST_endpoints.R
 - Validating the compiled EDC scores by ROC analysis between  EDC scores and ToxCast hitcall data for each assay endpoint.